-I can not begin to explain in words how divine this dish is.
+I can not begin to explain in words how divine this mushroom buckwheat risotto with goats curd recipe is.
 It does take a little elbow grease and uses some ingredients that may not be an every day pantry staple.
 But it is unquestionable worth the effort.
 The earthy, meaty portobello mushrooms nestle on top of the creamy buckwheat risotto and are bought together in a glorious finish with tangy goats curd… and of course, who could forget the truffle oil.
 Sigh.

 mushroom buckwheat risotto with goats curd